Rehabilitating your clients in their own communities

 “I have found THCS to be attentive and supportive to my client.
 They have developed into an essential part of an ongoing MDT and continue to be a valuable source of information.”

-- Ian Nott, Bushco Case Management
+- Ian Nott; Case Manager, Bush & Co Case Management

 “Karl Thompson is one of life’s “good guys”.
 He has worked tirelessly over the years to support a number of our most seriously brain injured and vulnerable clients.
 THCS is clearly driven to help those with life-changing injuries to get their lives back on track.”

-– Paul Fretwell, Partner George Ide LLP
+– Paul Fretwell; Partner, George Ide LLP

 An acquired brain injury (ABI) is a change in the brain's function that is not induced by birth trauma.
 Examples of ABIs include a stroke, an infectious disease affecting the brain (e.g., meningitis), or a lack of oxygen (e.g., during a heart attack).
 A traumatic brain injury (TBI) is a change in the brain's function that is caused by an external force.
 Examples of TBIs include a road traffic accident, a workplace accident, or a sports injury.